smurferson1/MineControl/README.md

 # MineControl

-A **power tool** for automating temperature management, scheduling, and data aggregation when mining cryptocurrency.
+A **power tool** for automated temperature management, scheduling, and/or data aggregation when mining cryptocurrency.
 For us plebs with a single GPU and CPU running **Windows 10 x64**.
-It can automatically keep your miners and hardware running within your parameters and give you nice data (e.g. charts, averages, kWh).
-This is accomplished by:
+It can automatically keep your chosen miners and hardware running within your parameters and give you nice data (e.g. charts, averages, kWh).
+This is accomplished by optionally:
-- Reading temperatures and other sensor data from an external hardware monitor app.
+- Reading sensor data from your chosen **external** hardware monitor app.
-- Setting GPU power profile through an external GPU controller app.
+- Setting GPU power profile through your chosen **external** GPU controller app.
-- Optionally managing execution of an external GPU and/or CPU mining app and capturing their output for charting/logging.
+- Managing execution of your chosen **external** GPU and/or CPU mining app and capturing their output for charting/logging.
-- Finding relevant data in the raw output using customizable regular expressions.
+- Finding relevant data in the raw output using customizable regular expressions (some presets are provided).

 Names of specific hardware monitor and GPU controller apps are omitted in order to avoid legal issues, but the default config is compatible with the most popular hardware monitor and GPU controller app.
 These support both NVIDIA and AMD GPUs.
 Hint: they rhyme with **RidesharePimpo** and **WhoStoleMy ButterChurner**.